binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 The attack and demise of [Code Spaces](https://cloudacademy.com/blog/how-codespaces-was-killed-by-security-issues-on-aws-the-best-practices-to-avoid-it/) is a good example of what happens when least privilege is not kept up with.
 An unauthorised attacker gained access to the Code Spaces AWS console and deleted everything attached to their account.
 Code Spaces was no more, they could not recover.

-In most organisations I work for as an architect or engineer, I see many cases of least privilege violations.
+In most organisations I have worked for as an architect or engineer, I have seen many cases of least privilege violations.
 We discuss this principle in many places through this entire book series.
 It is a concept that needs to become part of your very instinct.
 The principle of least privilege asserts that no actor should be given more privileges than is necessary to do their job.

 Here are some examples of violating least privilege:

 **[Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers/)**:

-* Physical chapter: Someone has access to a facility that they do not need access to in order to do their job, a cleaner for example having access to a server room, or any room where they could possibly exfiltrate or infiltrate anything
+* Physical chapter: Someone has access to a facility that they do not need access to in order to do their job.
+For example, a cleaner having access to a server room, or any room where they could possibly exfiltrate or infiltrate anything
-* People chapter: In a phishing attack, the attacker may have access to an email address to use for a FROM address, thus making an attack appear more legitimate.
+* People chapter: In a phishing attack, the attacker may have access to an email address to use for a FROM address, making an attack appear more legitimate.
 The attacker should not have access to an email address of an associate of their target, this violates least privilege

 **This Fascicle**:

 * VPS chapter: We discussed privilege escalation.
 This is a direct violation of least privilege, because after escalation, attackers now have additional privileges
 * Network chapter: We discussed [lack of segmentation](#network-identify-risks-lack-of-segmentation).
 I also discussed this with [Haroon Meer](https://twitter.com/haroonmeer) on the [Network Security](http://www.se-radio.net/2017/09/se-radio-episode-302-haroon-meer-on-network-security/) show I hosted for Software Engineering Radio.
-This for example could allow an attacker who managed to gain control of a network to have unhindered access to all of an organisation's assets.
+This for example could allow an attacker to gain control of a network to have unhindered access to all of an organisation's assets.
 This is often due to a monolithic network segment rather than having assets on alternative network segments with firewalls between them
 * Web Applications chapter: We discuss setting up data-store accounts that only have privileges to query the stored procedures necessary for a given application, thus reducing the power that any possible SQL injection attack may have to carry out arbitrary commands.
 [Haroon Meer](https://twitter.com/haroonmeer) also discussed this as a technique for exfiltration of data in the [Network Security](http://www.se-radio.net/2017/09/se-radio-episode-302-haroon-meer-on-network-security/) podcast

-Hopefully you are getting clarity on least privilege, and its propensity to break down in a cloud environment.
+Hopefully you are getting more clarity on least privilege, and its propensity to break down in a cloud environment.
 Some examples:

 * **Running services as root**: A perfect example of this is running a docker container that does not specify a non-root user in its image.
-Docker will default to root if not configured otherwise, as discussed in the [Docker](#vps-identify-risks-docker-the-default-user-is-root) subsection of the VPS chapter
+Docker will default to root if not configured otherwise, as discussed in the [Docker](#vps-identify-risks-docker-the-default-user-is-root) subsection of the VPS chapter.
 * **Configuration Settings Changed Ad Hoc**: Because there are so many features and configurations that can be easily modified, developers and administrators will modify them.
-For example, someone needs immediate access, and we are in the middle of something else, so we quickly modify a permissions setting without realising we have just modified that permission for a group of other people as well.
-Because it is so easy to make ad hoc changes, they will be made
+For example, someone needs immediate access when we are in the middle of something else, that we quickly modify a permissions setting without realising we have just modified that permission for a group of other people as well.
+It is so easy to make ad hoc changes, they will be made.
 * **Machine Instance Access To Open**: Is an attacker permitted to access your machine instances from anywhere?
-If so, this is additional attack surface
+If so, this is an additional attack surface.

 #### Machine Instance Single User Root {#cloud-identify-risks-violations-of-least-privilege-machine-instance-single-user-root}